 The Maison Relais in Junglinster puts a lot of effort into the wellbeing of its children and is the first in Luxembourg to write and introduce a kid’s constitution.
-Meetings of La Leche League run take place Wednesday mornings at the Cultural Centre.
+Meetings of La Leche League take place Wednesday mornings at the Cultural Centre.

 There's a pre-school and primary school in Bourglinster, Gonderange, and Junglinster, where the Lënster Lycée is also located.
-The international section of this school also offers the European School curriculum and has English, French and German sections.
+The international section of this school also offers the European Baccalaureate curriculum and has English, French and German sections.